-Whether you’ve recently relocated or have lived in the same home for years, it can be hard to figure out the most efficient use of your living spaces, or know what furnishings or functionalities would best benefit your comfort, safety and ease-of-use.
+Whether you've recently relocated or have lived in the same home for years, it can be hard to figure out the most efficient use of your living spaces, or know which furnishings and housing features provide the best comfort, safety and ease-of-use.

 OTs are skilled at performing home assessments that identify a person's daily routines and activities and the barriers that impact performing them.
 An OT then works with the individual, the family and others to identify solutions for achieving the desired goals.

 An OT has a strong understanding how an individual functions in her or his space, which is essential in making recommendations that will enhance function and safety in the home environment.
 This person-centered focus helps ensure that any modifications made to a home will meet both current and future needs.
 Such assessments save money in the long run by helping to avoid mistakes in product selections and design solutions.

 All OTs have training in basic home assessments, and some have additional training or certifications including Specialty Certification in Environmental Modifications (known as SCEM) through the American Occupational Therapy Association (AOTA), the Executive Certificate in Home Modifications (ECHM) or the CAPS designation.